bcit-ltc/qcon-guide/docs/additional-info/titles-short-descriptions.md

 Questions titles or *short descriptions* are text fields that help identify similarly worded questions.

-Titles are displayed in the question library only, making them an ideal place to add administrative information.
+Titles are only displayed in the question library which makes them an ideal place to add administrative information like reference codes or subject groupings.

 !!! note